jlagneau/libftprintf/README.md

 ## Documentation

 Please read the [Makefile][1] to know what you can do with it.
 You can read the documentation of the project [here][2].
-The purpose of this library is to make my own printf function that doesn't work with buffered IO streams but (because of the constraints of the authorized functions in the scope of the project).
+The purpose of this library is to make my own printf function that doesn't work with buffered IO streams (because of the constraints of the authorized functions in the scope of the project).

 ## License